Cows, Quarks, and Divine Simplicity

 Responding to the same question about the cause of the universe, Cardinal Pell said of Dawkins’ response that it “dumbed down God and souped up the universe.”
 Mr. Dawkins rejects God because he thinks a complex universe must have a complex cause.
 But the complexity of the universe does not imply that God is complex; it only implies that God’s simplicity transcends material limits.
 If God had created just one material thing, that one creature would not have sufficiently expressed his perfection.
 A whole universe of different kinds of material things, on the other hand, more fully reflects the divine goodness.
 Of course, the entire created order is only a pale reflection of divine perfection.
 Nevertheless, it still shows forth the splendor of its Maker.
 The heavens still proclaim the glory of God.

 Br.
 Athanasius Murphy entered the Order of Preachers in 2010.
 He is a graduate of Providence College and studied Classics, Humanities and Philosophy there.
 He worked for a lawyer during his college years, but was intent on entering the Order of Preachers after he graduated college.
-Some of his favorite past-times are playing soccer and any other sport with his brothers.
 On DominicanFriars.org